lofar-astron/factor/README.md

 (e.g., `runfactor -d factor.parset`).
 Factor will then perform all the setup but will not run the pipelines.
-Note that this option is most useful if a directions file is given, as without this file Factor cannot create pipelines for self calibration, etc.
+Note that this option is most useful if a directions file is given, as without this file Factor cannot create pipelines for self calibration.

-For details on the usage, please see the full documentation and the examples in the examples directory.
+For details on the usage, please see the [full documentation](http://www.astron.nl/citt/facet-doc/) and the examples in the examples directory.